Celebrity Infinity accidents and incidents

 (pier collision) On June 3, 2016, while docking in call port Ketchikan Alaska, at ~ 2 pm the ship hit Berth 3.
 The accident resulted in damages to both the vessel and the dock.
 According to the Harbormaster, the damage made the dock unusable until fixed.
 Repairs cost around USD 2 million.
 Damages included the metal bridge and two of all three mooring dolphins.

-Repairs at Berth 3 started on June 7 with scheduled finish on July 5.
+Repairs at Berth 3 started on June 7 with a scheduled finish on July 5.
 The accident occurred on 7-day Alaskan cruise (itinerary May 29 – June 5) roundtrip from homeport Vancouver BC (Canada) to Strait Point, Hubbard Glacier, Juneau, Ketchikan.

 Note: Actually, this type of marine accidents is called “allision” (striking a fixed object) as opposed to “collision” (striking another vessel.